 The institutional standards below apply to the salary placement of hires, reclassifications, and equity adjustments at UTRGV.
 Any additional funding needed during these reviews will first need to be identified within the division.
 Only after internal resources have been explored can a request for additional funding be submitted through the division head.

 If the candidate is external, the initial salary placement will be up to the 25th percentile of the salary range (considering qualifications and internal equity), unless a strong justification is provided in writing why a higher initial salary placement will be necessary.
-Any exception to this guidance will need to be approved in writing by the division head ans Vice President of Human Resources & Talent Development.
+Any exception to this guidance will need to be approved in writing by the division head and Vice President of Human Resources & Regulatory Affairs.

 All salary evaluations will include a review of potential internal equity issues for the hiring department.
 Until the review process has been completed and the final salary amount approved by HR, the department should not discuss salary offers with the finalist.
 Exceptions to salary placement guidance are possible if the labor market has shown that the position is difficult to fill, such as when external recruitment has been conducted for an appropriate amount of time, yielding few qualified candidates.